djrowley2104/MS3-Project-Cossetted/README.md

 ### Add this link to the env.py file, paste the link in MONGO_URI section, making sure to add both the collection name and the password.
 In the correct places, it is imperative that the whole word is replaced, :<password> must be replaced with your password to enter MongoDB, and <dbname> replaced with the collection name you want to connect to.
 <img src="/static/images/envfile.png">;
 ### Once ManogDB and GitHub/GitPod are connected and the site has some content you can test the interaction between the two sites and make sure it works correctly.
 ## Deployment of Heroku
 ### Enter the correct Config Variables into Heroku, ensuring that the MONGO_URI was correct and matched the information contained in the env.py to ensure that both site are able to communicate correctly.
 <img src="/static/images/definevariablesheroku.png">;
 ### Next enter the deployment section, and locate the correct GitHub and make sure that they are connected in Heroku.
 <img src="/static/images/connectherokutogithub.png">;
+### The site was building but did not display, after reviewing the requirements.txt file I found that I had some requirements missing, once I did a freeze of the requirements.txt file the project was viewable on Heroku.